Best Online Nursing Programs in California (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online nursing degree in California offers a flexible path to a high-demand career.
-California salaries are approximately 13.9% higher than the national average for nursing roles.
+California offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, California students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online nursing programs and are ranked based on affordability, graduation rates, and student outcomes in California.